dwavesystems/dwave-ocean-sdk/examples/and.rst

 Boolean AND Gate
 ================

-This example solves a simple problem of a Boolean AND gate to demonstrate some programming at a level of abstraction closer to the underlying hardware in solving problems on a D-Wave system.
-These include:
+This example solves a simple problem of a Boolean AND gate on a D-Wave system to demonstrate programming the underlying hardware more directly; in particular, :term:`Minor-embedding` a *chain*.

-* :term:`Minor-embedding` that includes a *chain*.
-* Cloud client interface to the system.

-Other examples demonstrate the more advanced steps that are typically needed for solving actual problems.
+Other examples demonstrate more advanced steps that are typically needed for solving actual problems.

 Example Requirements
 ====================